Hristo Nikolov (basketball): "U" MOBITELCO (Aug 2012 – May 2013), Romania

 After becoming champion with his Hungarian team, Hristo was transferred back in Romania, but this time as a player of U-Mobitelco Cluj-Napoca.
 The Romanian team reached finals of the Romanian cup tournament.
 Nikolov participated in the Romanian AllStar game.

 Élan Béarnais Pau-Orthez (Aug 2013 – May 2014), France

-Already a strong leader and a skillful player, Hristo Nikolov was noticed by the French Pro A League experts.
+Hristo Nikolov was noticed by the French Pro A League experts.
 In August 2013 he signed his contract for the French professional basketball club Élan Béarnais Pau-Orthez.

 Olimpija Ljubljana (Aug 2014 - 2015), Slovenia

 Hristo Nikolov had a successful season, playing for the Slovenian professional basketball club Olimpija Ljubljana, which competes in Eurocup, Premier A Slovenian Basketball League and the Adriatic League.

 BC Levski (February 2015 - December 2015), Bulgaria

 After having played abroad for several years, Hristo Nikolov came back to Bulgaria to join the Bulgarian BC Levski Sofia until he signed with the Polish Stal Ostrów Wielkopolski.